 It is important that you closely review and understand the risks of investing in the Fund.
-The Fund's net asset value ("NAV") and investment return will fluctuate based upon changes in the value of its portfolio securities.
+The Fund's net asset value and investment return will fluctuate based upon changes in the value of its portfolio securities.
 You could lose money on your investment in the Fund, and the Fund could underperform other investments.
 There is no guarantee that the Fund will meet its investment objective.
 An investment in the Fund is not a deposit of a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 The Principal Risks described herein pertain to direct risks of making an investment in the Fund and/or risks of the Underlying Funds.

 Market Risk.
-The prices of securities held by the Fund may decline in response to certain events taking place around the world, including those directly involving the companies whose securities are owned by the Fund; conditions affecting the general economy; overall market changes; local, regional or global political, social or economic instability; and currency, interest rate and commodity price fluctuations.
+The prices of securities held by the Fund may decline in response to certain events taking place around the world, including those directly involving the companies whose securities are owned by the Fund; conditions affecting the general economy; overall market changes; local, regional or global political, social or economic instability; the spread of infectious illness or other public health issue; and currency, interest rate and commodity price fluctuations.
+For example, the novel coronavirus (COVID-19) has resulted in, among other things, stressors to healthcare service infrastructure, country border closings, business and school closings, and disruptions to supply chains and customer activity as well as the widespread shutdown of large sections of world economies.

 Management Risk.
-The Fund is subject to management risk as an actively-managed investment portfolio.
+The Fund is subject to management risk as an actively- managed investment portfolio.
 The Adviser's investment approach may fail to produce the intended results.
 If the Adviser's perception of an Underlying Fund's value is not realized in the expected time frame, the Fund's overall performance may suffer.